Updated May 25, 2021.

 Visiting in January?
 Check out the Charleston Museum Mile.
 January 2019 tickets were $25 for 13 sites in and around Charleston, which is an incredible savings!
 Be sure to check out the deal for next January!

-Staying 2, 3, or 7 days?
+Staying two, three, or seven days?
 Check out the Heritage Passport packages to see if one will work for you!

 This one can be tricky.
 I had a hard time finding dinner menus with any remotely reasonable prices (most entrees alone were $30 and up even at casual restaurants!), but you will find some reasonable rates at the restaurants alongside the Charleston City Market.